 Installing a Socket-370 Processor

-A Celeron or FCPGA processor installs into the ZIF (Zero Insertion Force) Socket-370 on the mainboard.
+A processor installs into the ZIF (Zero Insertion Force) Socket-370 on the mainboard.

 1. Locate the Socket-370 and FAN1.
 Pull the locking lever out slightly from the socket and raise it to the upright position.